Tree command is a useful Linux utility to list files and directories graphically,

 Just CD to the directory you want to get a tree view and execute the find command

 #2.
-Second alternative for the tree command: ls -lR
+The second alternative for the tree command: ls -lR

 Use the ls -lR command.
 Let us see an example usage of ls -lR